Aside from the volunteers, there are also staff members overseeing happenings at the Center.

 In recent years, Amy has utilized her communication and entrepreneurial skills, as well as her new found knowledge in the area of disabilities, to create and oversee many of the happenings of the Laura Foundation.
 Many of her efforts include fundraising and grant procurement for programming at the Center.

-Rachel Fish is the Laura Foundation’s PATH (Professional Association of Horsemanship) instructor.
-Currently, she’s in the University of New Hampshire’s (UNH) Occupational Therapy program, and she’ll receive her masters in 2021.
-She’s been an avid equestrian since high school leading her to receive a BS from UNH’s Equine Studies program, with a focus on therapeutic riding.
-While an undergraduate, she began volunteering at the UNH Therapeutic Riding Program, and in conjunction to working at the Laura Foundation, she works there part time.
+Rachel Fish is the Laura Foundation’s head PATH (Professional Association of Therapeutic Horsemanship) instructor, as well as a programming facilitator.
+She has a Master’s Degree in Occupational Therapy from the University of New Hampshire (UNH).
+She’s been an avid equestrian since high school prompting her to receive a BS from UNH’s Equine Studies program, with a focus on therapeutic riding.
+While an undergraduate, she began volunteering at the UNH Therapeutic Riding Program, and in conjunction to working at the Laura Foundation, she worked there part time.
+Currently, she is NH School Administration Unit 13’s OT covering the towns of Freedom, Madison, and Tamworth.
 Aside from running the Laura Foundation’s therapeutic riding activities, she also helps in almost all of the Foundation’s programs.
+She is an incredible asset to the Laura Foundation’s many initiatives!